seanbao/mnemonas/web/README.en.md

 - Protected-page tests prefer `E2E_PASSWORD` and also support `E2E_PASSWORD_FILE`.
 - The default configuration starts an isolated test backend, builds the frontend, serves it through Vite preview, generates an initial password, and writes it under `MNEMONAS_E2E_ROOT`.
+- The default isolated test environment treats authentication setup failures as test failures, so protected-page regressions are not hidden as skipped tests.
 - The isolated backend uses a 2-hour access-token lifetime and a 168-hour refresh-token lifetime to reduce shared storageState expiration risk during long parallel test runs.
 - `MNEMONAS_E2E_ROOT` must be under `/tmp` or the current checkout and must not contain `..` or symlink path components.
 - The default isolated ports are backend `18180` and frontend `14173`; `MNEMONAS_E2E_BACKEND_URL` and `MNEMONAS_E2E_FRONTEND_URL` can adjust isolated test server ports. `MNEMONAS_E2E_REUSE_EXISTING=1` is required to skip automatic startup.
 - Local Playwright runs use 4 workers by default; set `MNEMONAS_E2E_WORKERS` to a positive integer to override it.
 CI always uses 1 worker.
-- Without `E2E_PASSWORD_FILE`, Playwright tries the default initial-password path `~/.mnemonas/.mnemonas/initial-password.txt`.
+- Without `E2E_PASSWORD_FILE`, Playwright tries `~/.mnemonas/.mnemonas/initial-password.txt` and then `~/.mnemonas/initial-password.txt`.
+The first path matches the default `auth.users_file` layout; the second supports layouts that store the users file at the `storage.root` top level.
+When `E2E_PASSWORD_FILE` is set explicitly, that file is authoritative; missing or empty files do not fall back to the defaults.
-- Protected-page tests skip automatically when no admin password is available.
+- When reusing an existing service, protected-page tests may skip automatically if no admin password is available.
+Set `MNEMONAS_E2E_ALLOW_AUTH_SKIP=0` to force the same failure behavior in reused environments.
+Set `MNEMONAS_E2E_ALLOW_AUTH_SKIP=1` only when skipped protected-page checks are intentional.

 Screenshot regression coverage uses Playwright `toHaveScreenshot`; update baselines with `npm run test:e2e:update`.